Lifecycle Email Marketing: Revolution In Email Marketing

 These are people who have already made at least one purchase, but it also represents people who make lots of purchases.

 Depending on your clientele, you might split this group into several groups that higher depict their buying habits.
 For instance, you might consider active customers who purchase yearly gifts in a different segment than active customers who purchase weekly consumable products.
-Keep these customers engaged so they continue to purchase.
+Keep those customers engaged so they continue to purchase.

 The best way to keep customers engaged is by serving regular, personalized email content that meets their needs and preferences.
 It’s also important to constantly test your open and click-through rates (CTR) to maximize your campaign’s performance.